anoma/evm-protocol-adapter/README.md

 #### Tests

-To run the tests run
+To run the tests, run

 ```sh
 forge test